The Python 3 runtime is built around three core ideas:

 - Your app uses the latest version of the open source Python interpreter provided by the Python Software Foundation.

-- Python's rich ecosystem of packages and frameworks, including those that use C
+- You can use Python's rich ecosystem of packages and frameworks in your app,

 - You don't need specialized, platform-specific knowledge to develop on App Engine.

 The overall goal is that your development should be a fully idiomatic experience, and your app should be fully portable and run in any standard Python environment.
 You write a standard Python app, not an App Engine Python app.
 As part of this shift, you no longer use bundled App Engine APIs and services for your app's core functionality.
 Instead, you use Google Cloud APIs and services or third-party APIs and services.